python-discord/code-jam-6/inquisitive-investigators/README.md

 * Install pipenv: `pip install pipenv`
 * Install dependencies: `pipenv sync --dev`
-* Setup pre-commit hooks: `pipenv run precommit`

 All dependencies are now installed in a virutal environment.
-Pre-commit hooks should also now be setup.

 ## License